 It is important to remember that when lodging an appeal, any decision taken by the Faculty Postgraduate Research Committee will stand in the meantime.
-If you proceed to book accommodation or make other such arrangements in anticipation of a positive outcome, you do so at your own risk.
+If you proceed to Handbook of Student Regulations (Research) 2022-23: Annexe 2 book accommodation or make other such arrangements in anticipation of a positive outcome, you do so at your own risk.